Best mountain bike lights 2023 – hit the trails after dark with the most useful MTB lights

 Premium price

-New for 2023 comes the Mk2 version of the Exposure Zenith – which with it's improved light beam knocked the original version off our best helmet light top spot.
+For 2024 comes the Mk3 version of the Exposure Zenith – which with it's improved light beam knocks the previous version off our best helmet light top spot.

-While the dimensions of the ultra-robust stainless steel body remain the same as the original Zenith, the Mk2 version boosts maximum light output to 2,100 lumens increasing the beam length and width.
+While the dimensions of the ultra-robust stainless steel body remain the same as previous Zeniths, the new version boosts maximum light output to 2,200 lumen increasing the beam length and width.

-Both models feature Exposure's Tap technology which enables you to cycle through three light modes by tapping on the body of the light and accelerometers which vary light output depending on the speed that you're traveling, giving you more light the faster you go and less when traveling slowly.
-Eight different light settings give you lots of control and you also have the option to turn the tap function on or off.
+The Zenith features Exposure's Tap technology which enables you to cycle through three light modes by tapping on the body of the light and accelerometers which vary light output depending on the speed that you're traveling, giving you more light the faster you go and less when traveling slowly.
+In practice, the latter can be annoying as you need more light on slower technical sections.
+Eight different light settings give you lots of control and you also have the option to turn the advanced functions on or off.

-For more information, see our full Exposure Zenith Mk2 review.
+For more information, see our full Exposure Zenith review.

 Cateye AMPP light set review